-Specifically, op-eds can be a powerful tool for highlighting how we can expand positive rights for both people and animals and advocate for structural change focused on dismantling different forms of violence and inequities.
+Specifically, op-eds can be a powerful tool for highlighting how we can advance the rights, health, and wellbeing of people, animals, and the planet and advocate for structural change focused on dismantling different forms of violence and inequities.

 Op-Ed Content